 Best cardio machines

-Compared to a bike or treadmill, Clayton says a rowing machine requires less maintenance and is lower-impact.
-Eric Salvador, head trainer at Fhitting Room and certified indoor-rowing instructor, agrees: “A rower is hands-down the best bang for your buck when it comes to investing in a big-ticket home-workout machine.
+For a low-impact cardio workout that still burns fat and engages both your upper and lower body, Equinox trainer Or Artzi recommends a rowing machine.
+Compared to electric models, she says, the water-powered ones have a more natural feel.
+Eric Salvador, head trainer at Fhitting Room and a certified indoor-rowing instructor, agrees: “A rower is hands-down the best bang for your buck when it comes to investing in a big-ticket home-workout machine.
 Rowing is truly a full-body workout that uses almost every major muscle group in your body.
 Engaging so many muscles simultaneously elevates your heart rate and burns a lot of calories.”

 Best weight machine